February – March 1991

 As all of these societies and cultures were pre-literate, we know about them only from their frequently rich and revealing archeological record.
 The Office of the State Archaeologist and the Iowa Archeological Society have cooperated for many years in exploring the story of Iowa’s early inhabitants.

 The Oneota culture was probably directly ancestral to those Ioway Indians encountered by the first European explorers when they entered Iowa.
 In early historical times the tribes resident in Iowa were the Ioway (northern, central and eastern Iowa) and the Sioux (northwest Iowa).
 In the eighteenth century, the Sauk and Mesquakie were driven out of their ancestral homelands in eastern Wisconsin by the Ojibwa, with the assistance of the French.
 They resettled in western Illinois and eastern Iowa along the Mississippi River and some of its tributaries.
-The subsequent forced removal of the Sauk to the western side of the Mississippi was the principle cause of the Black Hawk War of 1832.
+The subsequent forced removal of the Sauk to the western side of the Mississippi was the principal cause of the Black Hawk War of 1832.
 In 1837, a band of Potawatomi from northeastern Illinois were resettled in southwestern Iowa, and in 1840 the Winnebago of Wisconsin were moved by the U.S. Army to northeastern Iowa.
 All of these tribes, except the Sioux who had earlier abandoned their lands, were resettled by the U.S. Government on reservations in Kansas and Oklahoma during the mid and late 1840s.
 By 1850 no organized groups of Indians remained in Iowa.

 The story does not end here.
 In 1857 a portion of the Mesquakie tribe returned to Iowa where tribal representatives had purchased land in Tama county, along the Iowa River.
 Since that time the Mesquakie have owned and controlled their own land, and have not been dependent on the government, as were many of the Indians who were forced onto reservations in the nineteenth century.